byoung01/readme-generator/README.md

 # readme-generator

-generates a readme file using user input
+generates a readme file by prompting the use for input